myclabs/ACL/README.md

 - extremely optimized:
   - filters queries at database level (you don't load entities the user can't access)
   - joins with only 1 extra table
+  - bypasses Doctrine's ORM to insert authorizations in database (fast and efficient)
 - authorization cascading/inheritance
 - authorizations are rebuildable: you can change what an "ArticleEditor" can do afterwards and just rebuild the ACL
 - supports your custom actions on top of standard actions like "view", "edit", "delete", …